Slammpreal/Radius/README.md

 - `PORT` - The port number to run the server on (default: 8080)

 ### Bare Server Connection Limiter
-These variables control the rate limiting for the Bare server to prevent abuse while allowing normal browsing:
+These variables control the rate limiting for the Bare server to prevent abuse while allowing normal browsing (optional but recomended):
 - `BARE_MAX_CONNECTIONS_PER_IP` - Maximum number of concurrent keep-alive connections per IP address (default: 100)
 - `BARE_WINDOW_DURATION` - Time window in seconds for counting connections (default: 60)
 - `BARE_BLOCK_DURATION` - Duration in seconds to block an IP after exceeding the limit (default: 30)